 Performing a valuation of a publicly-traded company is fairly straightforward.
 When a company’s stock is actively traded on an exchange, the market sets the price and the transaction can be completed in a matter of seconds.
 A privately-held company, on the other hand, is a different story.
-An evaluation of a privately-held company requires financial models, investment and return expectations, and ownership constraints to establish an opinion as to what the market may pay.
+Valuing private businesses requires financial models, investment and return expectations, and ownership constraints to establish an opinion as to what the market may pay.

 Whether you’re selling, planning for succession, gifting an interest, setting up a buy/sell agreement, or considering a merger and acquisition, it’s important to use the right approach dependent on the purpose of the valuation.